datacommonsorg/data/scripts/us_census/acs5yr/subject_tables/jsonSpec.md

 In the example, if the `populationType` is a `Person` and the constraint property is `healthInsurance`, the additional property-values for `armedForcesStatus` and `institutionalization` are added.
 If there are multiple constrainProperties, the additionals pvs (dependent PVs) are added with a logical `AND` condition.

+To account for depndent PVs with no constraint properties, the key `obs_props` can be used to a add measuredProperty constraint.

 ```json
   "universePvs":[
 		{